Posázaví – The Lands of the Sázava

 The morning light finds the Sázava river as it passes through Český Šternberk.

-Do More than a Day Trip
+More Than Just a Day Trip

 Here’s a general overview of some of what you can experience in the region: